Sterwen-Technology/navigation_server/doc/NMEA system API.md

 The systems offers also the possibility to exchange fully decoded NMEA2000 PDU, each PDU field is represented by a Protobuf field.
 That is avoiding further decoding or encoding process and allows a simple integration of NMEA2000 data processing in the system.

-The top message is generic for all PGN.
+The top message is generic for all PGN and includes the header section of the NMEA2000 PDU.

     'message nmea2000_decoded_pb {
         uint32 pgn=1;